nobrefelipe/flutter_ui_toolkit/README.md

 ```

-Then use the inputs anywhere on you application.
+Then use the inputs anywhere in your application.
 ```
 import 'styles/inputs.dart'